caiofior/ergol-http/README.md

 # ergol-http

 Ergol companion to serve #gemini capsules through http/https.
-It is a http wrapper written in php working with ergol gemini server or in standalone.
+It is a http wrapper written in php, working with ergol gemini server or standalone.

 ## Copyright